Frederick Mackenzie (Quebec politician)

-Frederick Mackenzie (April 10, 1841 – July 2, 1889) was a lawyer and political figure in Quebec.
+Frederick Mackenzie (April 10, 1841 – July 2, 1889) was a lawyer and politician in Quebec.

 Biography

-He was born in 1941 at Sherbrooke Street in Montreal.
+He was born in 1841 at Sherbrooke Street in Montreal.
 He was the son of John Gordon Mackenzie (1796–1881), a wealthy dry goods merchant and native of Dingwall.
 Mackenzie's mother was a daughter of the Hon.
 Horatio Yates.
 Mackenzie was educated at McGill University and was called to the Lower Canada bar in 1862.

 Frederick Mackenzie was a captain in the militia and served during the Fenian raids.
 He was a lay secretary for the Church of England in Quebec and Montreal.
 His election in 1874 was declared void by reason of bribery by his agents; he was elected again in a by-election held in December that year.
 That election was also declared void and Thomas Workman was elected in a by-election held the following year.

 Mackenzie represented Montreal West in the House of Commons of Canada from 1874 to 1875 as a Liberal member.